circuit/circuit-web-components/README.md

 ### [circuit-call-stage](docs/circuit-call-stage.md)
-Renders local and remote video streams of a call. `overlay` attribute can be used to define the position on the local video, or to hide it.
+Renders local and remote video streams of a call. `call` is passed as property to the web component. `overlay` attribute can be used to define the position on the local video, or to hide it.

 ## Usage and Documentation
 See [docs/README.md](docs/README.md)